ElderMael/patternsfordeliveringmicroservices/manuscript/06-Project_Kickstarters.md

 updated easily as generators or distributed refactoring can update the new version and maybe do a slight modification to configuration.

+### Drift

+Because microservices are an instance of an evolutionary architecture, created projects will quickly get out of date regarding cross-cutting concerns made available by the platform.

+Further on this book, a whole chapter is dedicated to this topic.

 ## Conclusion

 Project kickstarters are a great way to speed up the adoption of a